Definition, Etiology, PathogenesisTop

 1. Respiratory tract infections:

-3) Otitis media: A human adenovirus infection frequently seen in infants.
+3) Otitis media: Frequently seen in infants.

 4) Pneumonia: Human adenoviruses account for 10% to 20% of cases of pneumonia in children.
-Pneumonia in newborns and infants may follow a severe course with pulmonary (bronchial necrosis, hyaline membrane disease) and extrapulmonary (neutropenia, sporadically cerebrospinal meningitis, hepatitis, myocarditis, nephritis, disseminated intravascular coagulation [DIC]) complications and often leads to death.
+Pneumonia in newborns and infants may follow a severe course with pulmonary (bronchial necrosis, hyaline membrane disease) and extrapulmonary (neutropenia, sporadically cerebrospinal meningitis, hepatitis, myocarditis, nephritis, disseminated intravascular coagulation [DIC]) complications, and often leads to death.

 5) Acute respiratory disease in military recruits: Human adenoviruses frequently cause acute respiratory diseases in young adults.
 Typical manifestations include fever, sore throat, nasal congestion, cough, and malaise.
 Pneumonia may sometimes develop.
 The disease most frequently affects young military recruits experiencing stress and fatigue, typically shortly after having been drafted into military service.